Spanish Parts of Speech (Part 2)

 Vive en una casa con piscina.

-She leaves in a house with a pool.
+She lives in a house with a pool.

 Indefinite articles are not necessary in negative sentences and after verbs like tener, haber, and buscar when the concept of un or una is not important: